Konstantysz/fourier-signal-generator/README.md

 # fourier-signal-generator
 Program created to display Fourier Series of simple waves.
+Project created to learn basics of polymorphism for computer science class.

 Waves available to display:
 - Square Wave